jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

         mvn dependency:resolve -Dclassifier=javadoc

-<a name="xaconfig"/> Configure an XA datasource
+<a name="xaconfig"/> Optional Step: Configure an XA datasource
 ----------------------------

 Step 1.
-Create an admin user with access to the ManagementRealm (this will give you access to the
+Create an admin user with access to the ManagementRealm.
+This gives you access to the
         AS7 web admin console):

         [mmusgrov@dev1 bin]$ ./add-user.sh